 Wendy Haydon - Second in Maths

-Joe Lincoln – PP and SEND Progress Champion
+Joe Lincoln - Teacher of Maths - PP & SEND Progress Champion

 Emily Pooley - Teacher of Maths